Agile Testing Metrics: What Are They, Why To Use it in Software Testing?

 As Agile working is collaborative by nature, testing will be the responsibility of both the developers and the testers.
 When you are both working together, you should be able to create shorter test cycles each time you do it.

 While you can automate some of your tests, there are many instances where it will make sense.
-You should set up automatic testing if it works for a certain aspect of your software.
+You should set up automatic testing if it works for a particular aspect of your software.
 That will give you quicker feedback on the software and allow you to make changes as needed.

 Get clear acceptance criteria: